-This course presents expressions, linear equations, inequalities, compound inequalities, functions, graphing, modeling, transformations of graphs, 2-variable linear systems, quadratic functions and equations, polynomial functions, radical functions and rational exponents, and probability & statistics.
+This course presents expressions, linear equations, inequalities, compound inequalities, functions, graphing, 2-variable linear systems, quadratic functions and equations, polynomial functions, radical functions and rational exponents, and probability & statistics.
 This course consolidates and extends algebraic skills and applies these to a variety of challenging problems.

-Prerequisite: 70% or above in Geometry Concepts or Geometry.
+• Prerequisite: 70% or above in Geometry Concepts or Geometry.

-Course: 643, 644 Algebra 2 Grades 10 - 11
+Course: 643, 644 Algebra 2 Grades 10-11